 One of this Association's main initiatives is to always look for ways to bring our level of benefits equal to those of other pension funds in the State and to have the kinds of plan policies in place to assure the safety and advancement of our Association and its Membership.
-Our Association has been the best performing pension plan in the State of Minnesota for the past 11 years and we intend to stay that way.
-Providing retirement benefits equal to other pension plans, is not only our right, it's our duty.
+Our Association has been one of the best performing pension plan in the State of Minnesota for the past 12 years and we are currently the best funded Plan in the State, including all pension plans, and we intend to stay that way.
+Providing retirement benefits equal to other pension plans, is not only our right, it's our duty and our goal.